aryansarkar13/stock-returns-predictor/README.md

-# stock-returns-predictor
+# Stocks Predictor
 An ML model that predicts the returns on stocks.

+## Language: Python
+## Tools & Libraries: Plotly, LSTM
+## GUI: Plotly Dash (for visualization)